glennmckechnie/weewx-wxobs/README.md

 It is set out in the style of the _Latest Weather Observations_ pages that the Australian Weather Bureau - BOM provides. eg:- [Ballarat](http://www.bom.gov.au/products/IDV60801/IDV60801.94852.shtml)  I find those pages useful, that one especially when keeping an eye on the accuracy of my station.

 It is configured to use the weewx.conf settings as its defaults.
-I  sqlite so that's a best guess (which appears to work with an archived conversion of my mysql) Feedback, corrections are welcomed on that - or anything here.
+I don't use sqlite but have tried this on a simulator version with US settings and it appeatrs to work correctly.
+Feedback, corrections are welcomed on that - or anything here.

 I've used appTemp for one of the fields, apparently not everyone has this?
-Consequently this is configurable via skin.conf to return windchill(or other group_degree field) for those not setup to store appTemp in their databases.
+Consequently this is configurable via skin.conf to return windchill (or another group degree field) for those not setup to store appTemp in their databases.

-Ie it read directly from the database it doesn't use weewx's internal formulas to massage the data to match units.
+It reads directly from the database so it doesn't use weewx's internal processes to massage the data to match units.
 It relies on the database value matching the dtabase units (US, METRIC, METRICWX) and then the [Units][[Groups]] as returned by the skin.conf file being correct.
-Based on those filds it will attewmpt to ensure that delta-T uses the required Metric units to get a sensible result.
+Based on those fields it will attempt to ensure that delta-T uses the required Metric units to get a sensible result.
 If this applies in your case, CHECK THE RESULT and confirm its working as it should.
-If it doesn't then report the issue and supply a fix (earn a 'Legend' star) or at the least report it (earn a Conributor star) :-)
+If it doesn't then report the issue and supply a fix (earn a __Legend__ star) or at the least report it (earn a __Contributor__ star) :-)

 Thanks to:
 * Powerin (weewx-users) for the initial starting point, from the thread titled [Daily climatological summaries](https://groups.google.com/d/topic/weewx-user/cEAzvxv3T6Q/discussion)